bedapub/bksnake/README.md

 #### Other species ([top](#top)) <a name="reference_other"></a>

-Reference genomes of other species will be added later.
+Reference genomes of other species can be generated, for example, with the [refsnake](https://github.com/bedapub/refsnake) Snakemake workflow.

 ### Metadata ([top](#top)) <a name="metadata_file"></a>